-The decimal option is useful for binary rules with small neighborhoods, such as the v2k3 "elementary rules" with their well known decimal rule numbers [22, 25] or for v=2 tolalistic rules.
-However the decimal option remains valid so long as the rule-table (rcode, kcode or vcode) is within the limits in table 16.1 which lists the maximum length of the bit/value string S and the corresponding maximum decimal rule number, for each value-range v.
-If d is an available option and is selected in section 16.1, the rule can be specified by its decimal equivalent.
-The following prompt is displayed,
+The decimal option is useful for binary rules with small neighborhoods, such as the v2k3 "elementary rules" with their well known decimal rule numbers [28, 31] or for v=2 tolalistic rules.
+However the decimal option remains valid so long as the rule-table (rcode, kcode or vcode) is within the limits in table 16.2 which lists the maximum length of the bit/value string S and the corresponding maximum decimal rule number, for each value-range v.
+If d is an available option and is selected in section 16.1 or 16.1.2, the rule can be specified by its decimal equivalent.
+The following prompt is displayed, k=3 rule, enter 0-255 (def-rnd-dec): (for example)

-'''

-k=3 rule, enter 0-255 (def-rnd-dec): (for example)

-'''

 Enter a decimal number, or return for a random number which will be displayed.
-If the number entered is outside the permitted range, the program presents the message,
+If the number entered is outside the permitted range, the program presents the message, k=3 rule, enter 0-255 (def-rnd-dec):333 - too big! back-ret: (for example)

-5The same limits apply when setting a seed in decimal (table 21.1 section 21.6).
+&lt;sup>8The same limits apply when setting a seed in decimal (table 21.3 section 21.6).